 Tuning a CB radio antenna is important if you want to do anything fruitful with your radio.
 That’s why this article.
 Here, we will be going through the right steps to correctly tune your antenna.
 These steps are for the correct tuning, as many people tune incorrectly and then wonder why the signal isn’t powerful enough.
-If you still haven’t purchased a CB radio, check our buying guide article.
+If you still haven’t purchased a CB radio, check our guide on the best CB radios.

 But before you learn about the correct ways to tune a CB radio antenna, you need to understand the importance of tuning itself.
 You see, a lot of people, especially those who are new to the entire CB radio service what is and why’s, often make the mistake of thinking that setting up the hardware is all they are going to need to communicate effectively.

 Well, they are dangerously wrong.
 And in the next section, I will tell you precisely why is it so.

 How important is tuning?

 Some people think that once they have set up their CB radio into their car dashboard, got a powerful antenna, and mounted the antenna on a ground plane, they are good to go.
 Well, if you want to receive and transmit more than a few feet, you need to tune your antenna.

 Tuning is by far the most important task for the optimal performance of a CB radio service in your vehicle once you have set up all the hardware.
 Although I believe that tuning also falls in hardware set up but well it is up for debate as far as I’m concerned.

 Know this: without tuning, you won’t be able to do what you suppose to do with your CB radio service.
 As simple as that.
 Yes, the right kind of tuning is that important.